wanjiasu/my-app/README.md

        - Generate a secure key for user verification and configure it.

    - For detailed instructions on how to set these secret keys, refer to the section on [Setting up Environment Variables](#setting-up-environment-variables).

-### Database Connection

-   1. **Choosing a Database**
-      - You can use your own database hosted on a different service or opt for the [Neon](https://neon.tech/docs/introduction) database, which integrates seamlessly with Vercel.

-   2. **Setting Up a Neon Database via Vercel**
-      - In the **Backend** project page on Vercel, navigate to the **Storage** section.
-      - Select the option to **Create a Database** to provision a Neon database.

-   3. **Configuring the Database URL**
-      - After creating the database, retrieve the **Database URL** provided by Neon.
-      - Include this URL in your **Environment Variables** under `DATABASE_URL`.

-   4. **Migrating the Database**
-      - The database migration will happen automatically during the deployment GitHub action, setting up the necessary tables and schema.

 ## Makefile